glouppe/info8006-introduction-to-ai/lecture1.md

 ]
 ]

-For AI, it may not be possible  (if true) to implement a fully functioning computer model of the mind without the exact structure and content of this innate knowledge.
-Huge **technical obstacle** as the brain is hard to reverse-engineer.
+Therefore, it may not be possible  (if true) to implement a fully functioning computer model of the mind without the exact structure and content of this innate knowledge.

 ---